-If you've ever heard the phrase, cash flow is king, it's talking about the working capital requirements of a small business.
-It's not uncommon for businesses, large and small, to fund working capital needs by borrowing, but before you borrow, you should make sure you really understand what your working capital needs are and the formulae you'll need to make sure numbers make sense.
+If you’ve ever heard the phrase, cash flow is king, it’s talking about the cash flow needed to successfully run a small business.
+It’s not uncommon for businesses, large and small, to use borrowed capital to meet their needs, but before you consider working capital financing, you should make sure you really understand what your needs are and the formulae you’ll need to make sure numbers make sense.

-It's not uncommon for businesses to struggle fueling their working capital needs with their Accounts Payable alone.
+It’s not uncommon for businesses to struggle fueling their capital needs with Accounts Payable alone.
 Many businesses turn to financing to bridge the gap using a combination of net profits and borrowed funds to meet the shortfall.
-Nevertheless, any financing you use for working capital becomes a liability and needs to be included in your ratio, so if you're not careful, you could negatively impact that metric by borrowing and make your business unprofitable.
+Nevertheless, any financing you use for this becomes a liability and needs to be included in your ratio, so if you’re not careful, you could negatively impact that metric by borrowing and make your business unprofitable.

 This may sound like a bunch of accounting mumbo-jumbo, but this is a very important ratio to understand.
 And, it’s fair to say that most businesses never attain the 2:1 ratio (but then again, roughly half of all the businesses that start today will be out of business within five years).
 Supporting evidence of the importance of this metric.

-Once you understand your working capital needs, and whether or not you have the internal cash flow to meet all those needs, it could make sense to consider borrowing to cover any short-term gap.
+Once you understand your capital needs, and whether or not you have the internal cash flow to meet all those needs, it could make sense to consider borrowing to cover any short-term gap.
 For example, retailers might borrow to fund seasonal inventory build up or businesses like landscape contractors might borrow to bridge from one season to the next.
-However, if you don't have the cash flow to make the periodic payments for a short-term working capital loan, it may not be the right approach - particularly if it throws your ratio into negative territory.
+However, if you don’t have the cash flow to make the periodic payments for a short-term loan, it may not be the right approach—particularly if it throws your ratio into negative territory.

 Since 2007 OnDeck has delivered over $6 billion to small business owners to buy inventory, take advantage of business opportunities, handle emergencies, repair equipment, and other working capital-related needs.
 Click HERE if you’d like to apply for an OnDeck loan.